Milner39/Special-Offer-Scraper/README.md

 ### Mail Alerts

-Currently only gmail accounts are supported, if you want to recieve emails when new offers are added:
+Currently only gmail accounts are supported, if you want to receive emails when new offers are added:

 1. Create a gmail account (or use an existing one), and set up 2FA.